MPC-SoK/frameworks/mp-spdz/README.md

 ## Architecture

-While MP-SPDZ allows benchmarking for a number of schemes, only two implementations provide a security guarantee throughout: semi-honest two-party Yao's garbled circuits and covertly secure full-threshold SPDZ-2.
+While MP-SPDZ allows benchmarking for a number of schemes, only two implementations provide a security guarantee throughout: semi-honest two-party Yao's garbled circuits, semi-honest three-party replicated sharing with binary circuits, and covertly secure full-threshold SPDZ-2.

-## Yao's garbled circuits
+## Binary circuits

 First, compile the example source.
 We provide three examples (mult3, innerprod, xtabs).
 The `-B` argument determines the bit length of integers.